 People who clutter often show a too high speech rate.
-Your can easily calculate your speech rate in syllables per second:
+Your can easily calculate your cluttering speech rate yourself, for example in syllables per second:

 - Divide the number of syllables by the number of seconds the fragment takes.